 Maurice Roucel didn’t go the traditional route of perfume school.
 Starting at Chanel in 1973, where he worked with Henri Robert (creator of No 19 and Cristalle), he taught himself the fundamentals of the profession.

-No doubt, his background as a chromatography chemist, with its techniques of separating a mixture into its individual components, gave him a technical edge.
+No doubt, his background as a chromatography chemist, with his techniques of separating a mixture into its individual components, gave him a technical edge.

 His earliest fragrances included Henry M. Betrix Country EDT (1979) and Krizia K de Krizia (1981).
 In 1996, he joined the German fragrance and flavour company Symrise, which recognised him as a master perfumer – a rare accolade in the industry.